ptnerd/currency-converter/README.md

 # CURRENCY CONVERTER APP

-Small web app that allows you to convert exachange rates from Euros (€) to any other currency using the last exchange rates availble online through https://fixer.io/ API.
-The currency information is load into the form upon loading the page ('/').
-When submiting the form the amount enter will be converted/exchanged and returned to the user in the second input box.
+Small web app that allows you to convert exachange rates from between different currencies using the last exchange rates availble online through https://fixer.io/ API.
+The currency display information is loaded into the form upon loading the page ('/').
+When submiting the form the amount entered will be converted/exchanged and returned to the user in the second input box.

-As it is a async/await call you might say a loading message while the conversion is made.
+As it is a async/await call you might see a loading message while the conversion is made.
 I've set the default values in the convert to EUR and CZK.
-If the page refresh these values will be loaded.
+If the page refreshes these values will be loaded.
 If the first (top) input inbox is empty an amount will be requested.

 **Features**
 * NodeJS